mrcabbage972/freshbrew/README.md

 ```
 All results will be persisted to the experiment output path.

+# Choosing a model to run with
+The default model is `gemini-2.5-flash`, as defined in the configuration file `java_migration/config/smol_default_[TARGET-JAVA-VERSION].yaml`.
+To change the model, either edit this file or create a new one and pass it to `run_migration.py` via the `agent-config` argument.

 # Dataset
 The full FreshBrew dataset is located in `data/migration_datasets/full_dataset.yaml`.
 This folder also includes a few subsampled versions of the dataset for development and debugging.